golingon/lingon/docs/comparison.md

 ## Cluster API

-It is a great tool to manage infrastructure and kubernetes clusters, but it is not a general purpose programming language.
+[Cluster API](https://cluster-api.sigs.k8s.io/) is a great tool to manage infrastructure and kubernetes clusters, but it is not a general purpose programming language.
 So the automation is limited to what it can do.

 It requires a running kubernetes cluster to manage other kubernetes clusters and admin level access to everything.